 We currently run the following projects

-For our new Campaign Project, we wish to build a movement run and led by people with lived experience of mental ill health representing all communities initially in Croydon.
-This movement will educate, inform and influence change to improve the lives of some of the most disadvantaged and vulnerable in our communities through awareness raising, and campaigning for change in our public services and in the wider community.
+We aim to build a movement run and led by people with lived experience of mental ill health, representing all communities initially in Croydon.
+This movement will educate, inform, and influence change to improve the lives of some of the most disadvantaged and vulnerable individuals in our communities through awareness-raising and campaigning for improvements in public services and the wider community.